 "Liberty cannot be preserved without general knowledge among the people." -- John Adams

 "One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors." -- Plato

 "Ninety percent of the politicians give the other ten percent a bad reputation." -- Henry Kissinger

 "If you have ten thousand regulations you destroy all respect for the law." -- Winston Churchill

-Born and reared in Montpellier in the South of France, Othman Lanizi received his BA in Business Administration from La Trobe University in Australia and his MBA program from Montpellier Business School in France.
+Born and reared in Montpellier in the South of France, Othman Lanizi received his BA in Business Administration from La Trobe University in Australia and his MBA from Montpellier Business School in France.